testdrivenio/csrf-example/draft2.md

 1. Briefly explain why CORS doesn't help mitigate CSRF for browser-based form submissions
 1. CORS does help mitigate CSRF with JSON APIs though.
 Why?
 1. So, if you don't support CORS and your APIs are strictly JSON, is there any reason to use CSRF tokens?

+There is no benefit of using CORS to help prevent CSRF attacks on the browser.
+CORS is used for defining who can access the resources.
+It is meant for `fetch()` and `XMLHttpRequest` and doesn't prevent simple request like `GET` or `POST` requests triggered by forms.

+When a request is made to a server, the browser makes a preflight request asking for CORS configuration(allowed_origins, allowed_types etc).
+The browser then checks the response against the original request.
+If the request doesn't meet CORS policies, the browser rejects them.
+So for APIs, setting `Content-Type` as `application/json` and setting allowed origin to the server making API calls can prevent unwanted requests.

+Incase the APIs are not configured for CORS, and still makes requests based on stored sessions, instead of an authentication token, the APIs are vulnerable to CSRF attack.
+CSRF tokens are very important here and usually passed through request headers.